Gabattal/Scripts-LeagueOfLegends/how-to-be-loved-in-game (League of legens)/README.md

 ## How do you use it ?

-You can use it by executing the code, install the statements and change the path of the screenshot folder.
+You can use it by installing the statements, changing the path of the screenshot folder and executing the code.
 Now you are free to go ! :D